 If you’re the owner of a mobile or off grid solar power system, one of the most obsessive pastimes is determining how much charge you have left in your deep cycle battery bank.
 This is also known as “state of charge”.
+Most people view the battery voltage as a measure of this.

 While not totally accurate, the easiest way to determine this is with a multimeter if your solar regulator or charge controller doesn’t have a voltage readout.
 State of charge does vary a little between a sealed lead acid, flooded, gel and AGM deep cycle battery types and also between brands.
-Even the weather can play a role
+Even the weather can play a role.

 The table below shows the voltage and approximate state of charge for each type of battery.